datawire/todo/README.md

 3. Run: `CANARY=true forge deploy`

-4. Run `curl <api>/tasks ` a whole bunch of times.
+4. Run `curl <api>/tasks ` in a shell script loop, e.g.,

+   `while true; do curl http://${GATEWAY_URL}/tasks; done`

 This will push your change to the canary deployment for tasks, and now 10% of the traffic to the tasks service will hit your canary.
+Envoy uses a windowing algorithm to load balance traffic, so you will want to use the loop instead of running curl requests by hand.

 ## Rapid application development